Fox-Design-Agency/Totally-Legit-Grow-Management-API/README.md

 3. Initiate all persistene layer calls in desired sequence
 4. Commit transaction if started
 5. Form Response and return back to Handler Func for response

+Location of the function within the files should inherit from the location of the function within the handler files.
+This layer has the chance to call out to many persistence functions and can cause disagreement with proper file location.

 #### Persistence Pattern